hirefire/hirefire-resource-node/README.md

 });

 const app = express();
-// To add the middleware to make the web and worker metrics available: app.use(HireFireMiddlewareExpress)
+// To add the middleware to collect the web and worker metrics: app.use(HireFireMiddlewareExpress)
 ```